0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       ```
       make build
       ```
-This command compiles your project and run these 3 executables:
+This command will compile, run a `go install`, and will generate a binary for each of the three executables:

 - Platform: It is the main executable required to run the project.
 It is the platform API.